resolve109/study-aws-sa/aws-study-guide.md

   - While bucket policies can restrict access based on conditions, they don't directly protect against accidental deletion like versioning and MFA Delete do
   - Default encryption ensures objects are encrypted at rest but doesn't protect against deletion
   - Lifecycle policies help manage objects and storage costs but don't protect against accidental deletion
+  - The combination of versioning and MFA Delete is a more effective protection strategy than bucket policies, default encryption, or lifecycle policies alone
+  - Versioning-enabled buckets allow you to recover from both unintended user actions and application failures
 - **S3 Object Lock**:
   - Enables write-once-read-many (WORM) protection for S3 objects
   - Compliance mode prevents objects from being deleted or modified by anyone including root users